Tanzel Smart

-Tanzel Eric Smart Jr. (born November 6, 1994) is an American professional football coach and former defensive tackle who is a defensive quality control assistant for the Dallas Cowboys of the National Football League (NFL).
+Tanzel Eric Smart Jr. (born November 6, 1994) is an American professional football coach and former defensive tackle who is an assistant defensive line coach for the Tennessee Titans of the National Football League (NFL).
 He played college football for the Tulane Green Wave, and was selected by the Los Angeles Rams in the sixth round of the 2017 NFL draft.
 He also played for the Buffalo Bills, Cleveland Browns, and New York Jets.

 College career

 Smart attended and played college football for Tulane University in New Orleans, Louisiana.